Documentation Index

-Installing the VAST Trino Connector for the VAST Database
+Installing and Configuring the VAST Connector for Trino

 VAST provides a Trino server and VAST Connector for Trino in a docker image.